bruvellu/cephalic-furrow/1-analyses/fold-depth/README.md

-# Maximum depth of folding in dorsal views
+# Maximum folding depth between the cephalic furrow and ectopic folds

-Comparison between cephalic furrow and ectopic folds maximum depths.
-We measured the length between the vitelline envelope and the infolded tip at the moment of maximum extension.
+We measured the distance between the vitelline envelope and the infolded tip at the moment of maximum extension to determine differences between the cephalic furrow and the ectopic folds.

 Steps: